-Another approach to hex meshing is to start by meshing the interior of the model with a grid [Schneiders 1996] or an octree [Gao et al. 2019; Livesu et al. 2021; Maréchal 2009; Tchon et al. 1997] with size transition templates to ensure the internal mesh conformity.
+Another approach to hex meshing is to start by meshing the interior of the model with a grid [32] or an octree [7, 20, 25, 37] with size transition templates to ensure the internal mesh conformity.
 The difficulty is then to recover the geometry of the model boundary.
-Both [Maréchal 2009] and [Gao et al. 2019] use an externally extruded layer, and a boundary snapping and deformation procedure.
+Both [25] and [7] use an externally extruded layer, and a boundary snapping and deformation procedure.

-Octree-based hex meshing methods are the only robust fully automatic approaches which are able to deal with complicated CAD models (see the commercial mesher Hexotic4), but the resulting hexahedral meshes are far from ideal.
-In terms of topology, the meshes are irregular inside the volume (at octree transitions) and have a poor structure on the boundary, with many honeycomblike patterns.
+Octree-based hex meshing methods are the only robust fully automatic approaches which are able to deal with complicated CAD models (see the commercial mesher Hexotic5), but the resulting hexahedral meshes are far from ideal.
+In terms of topology, the meshes are irregular inside the volume (at octree transitions) and have a poor structure on the boundary, with many honeycomb-like patterns.
 Due to the padding layer, the hexahedral valence of the edges located on feature curves is always two, and thus not ideal at convex or concave ridges.